You name it and there’s a professional association for it.

 Now, I can’t promise you that you’ll have that kind of experience associated with professional associations… but I can tell you that the possibilities and benefits are endless.

-You can find professional associations in Career Cruising (available through the Career and Employment Services (CES) menu item on Cascade), conducting an Internet search, or stopping by CES to look at the 950-page Directory of National Trade and Professional Associations of the United States.
+You can find professional associations in Career Cruising (available through the CES career resources online) or by conducting an web search.
+Or, visit CES in Howarth 101 to browse the 950-page Directory of National Trade and Professional Associations of the United States.

 © 2011 Career and Employment Services, University of Puget Sound